Yale announces Assure Locks with app and voice control

 “Yale and August share a deep commitment to making our customers’ doors smarter and more secure,” said August CEO and cofounder Jason Johnson.
 “This new Yale Connected by August lineup is simply the beginning of what we will accomplish together when it comes to innovating the lock industry.”

 August’s Access platform, which launched in 2015, expanded to include Yale and Emtek locks in January.
-At the Consumer Electronic Show Assa Abloy announced support for same-day delivery service Deliv, with the goal of pairing Deliv’s services for brands like Nike and Williams & Sonoma with Assa Abloy’s network of smart locks.
+At the Consumer Electronic Show, Assa Abloy announced support for same-day delivery service Deliv, with the goal of pairing Deliv’s services for brands like Nike and Williams & Sonoma with Assa Abloy’s network of smart locks.
 Participating retailers give delivery people a one-time pin code they use to place the package inside your home if you’re out.

 More recently, in August the Nest x Yale lock — a door lock designed by Google subsidiary Nest — gained compatibility with the Google Assistant.
-Voice commands enable owners to remotely check the status of the lock and lock their doors from any location.
+Voice commands enable owners to remotely check the status of the lock and secure their doors from any location.